ZupIT/beagle-docs/Settings/content/en/docs/Resources/Customization/Beagle for ios/Network Layer.md

 ### **Example**

-The example below has the same implementation used in the BeagleScaffold and BeagleDefault dependencies.
+The example below has the same implementation used in the BeagleScaffold and BeagleDefault libraries.

 #### **`NetworkClientDefault`**